lissine0/Monal-wiki/XML-Query-Language.md

 If the namespace is omitted, the namespace of the parent node in the XML tree the query is acted upon is used (or `* `, if there is no parent node).
 The namespace of the parent node is used even if the `find:` method is executed on a child XML node, see _example 0_.
 The element name can not be omitted and should be set to `*` if unknown.

 A path beginning with a `/` is named a `rooted query`.
-That means the following first path segment is to be used to select the node the `find:` method is called upon, if the leading `/` is omitted, the first path segment is used to select the **child nodes** the of the node the `find:`method is called upon.
+That means the following first path segment is to be used to select the node the `find:` method is called on, if the leading `/` is omitted, the first path segment is used to select the **child nodes** the of the node the `find:` method is called on.
-_Note:_ If using such a `rooted query` is used to access attributes, element names etc. of the XML node the whole query is acting upon, both the element name and namespace can be fully omitted and are automatically replaced by `{*}*`.
+**_Note:_** If using such a `rooted query` to access attributes, element names etc. of the XML node the whole query is acting upon, both the element name and namespace can be fully omitted and are automatically replaced by `{*}*`.
 This allows us to write queries like `[parsedStanza findFirst:@"/@h|int"]` or `[conference findFirst:@"/@autojoin|bool"]`.

 The special path segment with element name `..` not naming any namespace or other selection criteria (e.g. `/../`) will ascend one node in the XML node tree to the parent of the XML node that the query reached and apply the remaining query to this XML node.
 Thus using `/{jabber:client}iq/{http://jabber.org/protocol/pubsub}pubsub/items/../../../@type` will return the value of the type attribute on the root element (the `{jabber:iq}iq`).
-This query would return

-_Note:_ Not using an extraction command (see the next chapter below) will return the matching `MLXMLNode`s as reference.
+**_Note:_** Not using an extraction command (see the next chapter below) will return the matching `MLXMLNode`s _as reference_.
 Changing the attributes etc. of that reference will change the original `MLXMLNode` in the XML tree it is part of.
 If you don't want that, you'll have to call `copy` on the returned `MLXMLNode`s to decouple them from their original.

 **Example 1:**